On today’s date in 1840, Samuel Cunard arrived in Halifax, N.S. on his first steamship, a paddle steamer known as Britannia.

-The stamps were released on June 28 as part of Canada Post’s “Pioneers of Transatlantic Mail Service” issue.
+The stamps were released as part of Canada Post’s “Pioneers of Transatlantic Mail Service” issue.
 Printed by the Lowe-Martin Group on Tullis Russell Coatings coated paper using five-colour lithography and two varnishes, the Cunard stamp (SC #2041) has general tagging along each side.
 An official first-day cover was also cancelled in Halifax.

 Created by designers Dennis Page and Oliver Hill and illustrator Bonnie Ross, the stamp celebrates the 19th-century milestone of fast and consistent trans-Atlantic postal service by depicting the increasing volume of mail that began to cross the Atlantic by steamship at this time.

 Photographs of actual letters from these trips fill the lower portion of the frame.
 Cunard’s portrait is illustrated in the popular formalized period style alongside an image of Britannia on the rough Atlantic seas.
 The cancellation mark represents the date of the arrival of Curnard’s Britannia in Halifax in 1840.

 Cunard was born in Halifax on Nov.
 21, 1787.
 He first partnered with his father in the timber trade but amassed a great personal fortune in various frontier industries during the 1830s.
 In 1825, Cunard co-founded the Halifax Banking Company.